Moody's Analytics model predicts big Clinton win

 A model that has correctly predicted the winner of every U.S. presidential race since Ronald Reagan in 1980 is forecasting a big victory for Hillary Clinton.

-Clinton is expected to get 332 electoral votes, while Trump is predict to get just 206, according to the Moody's Analytics model.
+Clinton is expected to get 332 electoral votes, while Trump is predicted to get just 206, according to the Moody's Analytics model, which is based on three economic and three political factors.

-It all comes down to the economy.
-Overall, the U.S. is growing.
-Most Americans can feel their pocketbooks are getting better, and that favors Clinton.
+Overall, the U.S. is growing and that favors Clinton.
+Most Americans can feel their pocketbooks getting better.
+Moody's predicts key swing states -- Florida, Ohio, Colorado and Pennsylvania -- all going blue this year.

-Two factors really stand out this year to swing the model to Clinton, Moody's says: Cheap gas and President Obama's high approval rating.
+But here's what really tips the model heavily toward Clinton: Cheap gas and President Obama's high approval rating.

 "Even those who don't have a car typically pass a gas station and see prices dropping or falling of a daily basis," writes Dan White, a senior economist at Moody's, who worked on the model for the 2016 election.